Let's legalize pot for college students that are not smart enough to be granted free speech.

 What is it that animates?

-Twerp, who actually believes that the state or the administration of a university or somebody should actually establish speech codes,
+Here you have a stuffed shirt, arrogant, condescending twerp who actually believes that the state or the administration of a university or somebody should actually establish speech codes,

-Making sure that only what they want said is said because college students do not have the age, the experience, the maturity to know what they should and shouldn't say.
+making sure that only what they want said is said, because college students do not have the age, the experience, the maturity to know what they should and shouldn't say.

-This is classic education.
+This is classic.

-It's no different, these people think this about the population at large anyway, in practically every aspect of life.
+These people think this about the population at large anyway, in practically every aspect of life.

 You don't know how to make the right decision.